metadriverse/metadriverse.github.io/_pages/MetaUrban.md

     padding: 10px;
 }
 .white-background img {
     width: 100%; /* Makes the image responsive */
     height: auto; /* Keeps the image's aspect ratio intact */ }
+.logo {
+    display: inline; /* Changed from inline-block if you want it to take the full width available */
+    width: 100%; /* Ensures it takes the full width of its parent container */
+    overflow: hidden; /* This will prevent any overflow outside this div */
+    padding: 10px;
+}
+.logo img {
+    width: 100%; /* Makes the image responsive */
+    height: auto; /* Keeps the image's aspect ratio intact */ }